 Charles Maltzman – Director

 Charles Maltzman has spent his entire life at camp and is thrilled to be part of the Willow Lake family.
 His extensive background in day and resident camp make him a valuable friend and advisor to our campers, staff and parents.
 Charles is passionate about camp and is committed to providing a healthy, safe and fun camp experience.
 He is actively involved with American Camp Association and is a former member of the Tri-State Conference Steering Committee and a former committee member of SCOPE, an organization that helps send disadvantaged kids to camp.
 Charles has two daughters who will be Willow Lake campers for many years.

-Jake is the third generation of his family carrying on the Willow Lake tradition – his grandmother founded Willow Lake and Jake started attending camp at age 4.
-As an adult, Jake has grown up through the ranks beginning as a camp counselor and then a specialist, an outdoor adventure supervisor, and now the program director.
+Jake is the third generation of his family carrying on the Willow Lake tradition – his grandmother, Bea Weissman, founded Willow Lake in 1980 and Jake started attending camp at age 4.
+As an adult, Jake has grown up through the ranks beginning as a camp counselor and then a specialist, an outdoor adventure supervisor, and now a director.
 He holds a wealth of camp experience and knows personally the long history of Willow Lake.

 Zach Handler – Athletic Director

 “Coach Zach” as he is known, grew up in North Caldwell and has spent almost every summer of his life attending camp.
 Zach is a Montclair State graduate and has spent the past 10 years coaching children of all ages and abilities in a variety of sports.
 He has led classes, been the “commissioner” of sports leagues, hosted birthday parties, led team training and taught private lessons.